 Earnings (Loss) per common share is computed pursuant to SFAS No. 128, "Earnings Per Share" ("EPS").
 Basic income (loss) per share is computed as net income (loss) available to common shareholders divided by the weighted average number of common shares outstanding for the period.
-Diluted EPS reflects the potential dilution that could occur from common stock issuable through stock options, restrictive stock awards, warrants and other convertible securities.
-At July 31, 2003, the Company had 1,000 shares of Series C Convertible Preferred Stock with potential conversion into 1,786,000 shares of the Company's common stock, and 2,638,000 stock options grants outstanding.
-Diluted EPS is not presented since the effect of the assumed exercise of options and the assumed conversion of the Series C convertible preferred stock would be antidilitive.
+Diluted EPS reflects the potential dilution that could occur from common stock issuable through stock options and warrants.
+At October 31, 2003, the Company had 8,089,375 stock options and warrants outstanding.
+For the three months ended October 31, 2003, 225,000 stock options were not included in the computation of fully diluted earnings per share, because the stock options exercise price exceeded the average market price of the common stock and, therefore, the effect would be antidilutive.
+The remaining 7,864,375 stock options and warrants were included in fully diluted earnings per share, which assumed a conversion of dilutive stock options and warrants totaling 2,827,868.

-Use of Estimates

-In preparing financial statements in conformity with accounting principles generally accepted in the United States of America, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and revenues and expenses during the reporting period.
+NOTE 2 - SUMMARY OF SELECTED SIGNIFICANT ACCOUNTING POLICIES (Continued) Use of Estimates In preparing financial statements in conformity with accounting principles generally accepted in the United States of America, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and revenues and expenses during the reporting period.
 The most significant estimates relate to the calculation of percentage of completion on uncompleted contracts, allowance for doubtful accounts, valuation of inventory and life of customer lists.
 Actual results could differ from those estimates.